daniel5151/choochoos/docs/k2/kernel2.md

 ### Client

 Client tasks are very straightforward.
-After receiving their configured number of games, the client looks up the RPS server via `WhoIs()` and send it a "signup" request.
+After receiving their configured number of games, the client looks up the RPS server via `WhoIs()` and sends it a "signup" request.
 Once the server ACKs the signup request, it will play `num_games` games.
 During each game, the client generates a random move (via `rand()`), sends the move to the server, and waits for a response.
 The response